Can you get Travel Insurance with medical conditions?

 We suggest you carry extra supplies in case you’re delayed abroad.
 Subject to airline restrictions, carry your medication in your hand luggage and not in checked-in bags.

-Also, it’s useful to travel with a copy of your prescriptions.
+It’s useful to travel with a copy of your prescriptions, and a copy of your medication’s medical name, as the brand name may differ in your destination country.
 Always check that your medications are not prohibited in the destination you’re travelling to.

 Get the most out of your trip with our helpful guides